LATEST POSTS

 ‘Re-seeing the Swamp’ at the IGNCC, Brussels

 PhD candidate on the Surfacing Urban Wetlands team, Holly O’Neil, presented her paper ‘Re-seeing the Swamp: how disobedient wildlife and graphic storytelling can re-present and re-surface the “unsightly” wetlands of Sydney’.
-Looking at drawing as method for re-seeing and re-approaching complex eco-narratives, O’Neil joined a panel of makers and theorists alike to talk about ‘Eco-comics’
+Looking at drawing as method for re-seeing and re-approaching complex eco-narratives, O’Neil joined a panel of makers and theorists alike to talk about ‘Eco-comics’ at the conference in Brussels.

 • ‘Emergent Geographies’ Institute of Australian Geographers Conference 2025